EddieRydell/FPGA_CPU/README.md

 The rest of the function codes corresponding to different op codes are also found in opcodes.vh.
 This header also includes a list of each possible state of the CPU, as well as different flags that can be set by the ALU.

 ## Assembler
-Because I created a custom instruction set for this project, I also had to create a custom **assembler**.
-In the Assembler file of this repository, there is a **C++** program made to assemble programs and then transmit them over **UART** to the FPGA.
-The format for my custom assembly language is demonstrated in the following code snippet to add two values and display their result on the FPGA led array:

 <pre><code>
 mov $65535 %r0      ; registers are prefixed with '%'
 mov $65535 %r1      ; immediate values are prefixed with '$'